 Carothers (Kate) music book

 Music album of Kate C. Carothers includes early southern music.
 List of

 Carpenter (James A.) miscellaneous collection

-England, and letters concerning Mr. Carpenter's search for
+Bracher's trip to England, and letters concerning Mr. Carpenter's search

 Carr (Gale) papers